The Official Page of Little Egypt

 Two weeks ago, Mt.
 Fiji the announcer said was from Samoa, wonder whence that Queens accent- pasted. a couple of wimps by cornering them and giving them both breasts dead-on.

-Later. the Heavy Metal sisters took to the ring against three shrimps.
-The sisters play dirty.
+sisters play dirty.
 With Little Egypt pinned to the canvas, one sister pulled out a railroad tie and pounded it into the arm of the wriggling belly dancer.
-Blood gushed, and paramedics leaped into the ring and took her away.
+Blood gushed,

 Monday, July 30, 2012